 People’s truth of us, although lies, can easily become our truth if we do not tell our truth, either because we can’t, do not want to, do not know how to, or are not given room to.
 Lies from others, about us, either harm our identity in their moment of spillage or live a well-nourished life in our heads as voices, voices that create stereotypes, that sap self-compassion and with which we berate ourselves when we do something wrong — I’m so stupid, how could I be so dumb?, only an idiot does this nonsense I just did.
 When a lie is told enough times, when it is told with enough embellished facts and stories, it becomes a truth.

 ‘All roles are dangerous.
 The world tends to trap and immobilize you in the role you play; and it is not always easy—in fact, it is always extremely hard—to maintain a kind of watchful, mocking distance between oneself as one appears to be and oneself as one actually is.’
 James Baldwin asserted in his essay, The Black Boy Looks at the White Boy, collected in Nobody Knows My Name.
-A sentiment echoed by Amin Maalouf in the book In the Name of Identity, who observed that ‘What determines a person’s affiliation to a given group is essentially the influence of others: the influence of those about him — relatives, fellow-countrymen, co-religionists — who try to make him one of them; together with the influence of those on the other side, who do their best to exclude him.’
+A sentiment echoed by Amin Maalouf in the book In the Name of Identity, who observed that ‘what determines a person’s affiliation to a given group is essentially the influence of others: the influence of those about him — relatives, fellow-countrymen, co-religionists — who try to make him one of them; together with the influence of those on the other side, who do their best to exclude him.’

-Both Baldwin and Maalouf go further to expose our role in wearing our truth, echoing Oliver Sacks in The Man who Mistook his Wife for a Hat: that ‘to be ourselves we must have ourselves — possess, if need be re-possess, our life-stories.
+Both Baldwin and Maalouf go further to expose our role in wearing our truth, echoing Oliver Sacks in The Man who Mistook his Wife for a Hat, who wrote that ‘to be ourselves we must have ourselves — possess, if need be re-possess, our life-stories.
 We must “recollect” ourselves, recollect the inner drama, the narrative, of ourselves.
 A [person] needs such a narrative, a continuous inner narrative, to maintain [their] identity, [their] self.’

 Maalouf pens that ‘each one of us has to make [our] way while choosing between the paths that are urged upon [us] and those that are forbidden or strewn with obstacles.’